Shahd0sman/Flask-Task/README.md

 ## Features
 - Login and Signup forms with SQLite database
 - Flash messages for login errors
-- Animated cat on the home page
+- Animated robot on the home page
-- Blue × Black Cyber-Strong Gaming UI
+-
 ## Installation

 1. Clone the repository: